Kimberlee97/tp/docs/UserGuide.md

 ### Editing the data file

-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Data for Homey is saved automatically as a JSON file `[JAR file location]/data/homey.json`.
+If you are familiar with JSON syntax, you are welcome to update data directly by editing that data file.
+When editing the file, ensure that the data complies with the respective constraints:
+* Phone number: must be a number, at least 3 digits long
+* Email: must be of the format `local-part@domain`
+  1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
+The local-part may not start or end with any special characters.
+  2. This is followed by a '@' and then a domain name.
+The domain name is made up of domain labels separated by periods.
+     The domain name must:
+      - end with a domain label at least 2 characters long
+      - have each domain label start and end with alphanumeric characters
+      - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
+* Relation: must be `client` or `vendor`
+* Transaction Stage: must be `prospect`, `negotiating` or `closed`
+* Tag: must be alphanumeric
+* Meeting: must be of the format `YYYY-MM-DD HH:mm` in `24-HOUR` format

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, Homey will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+Furthermore, certain edits can cause Homey to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

 --------------------------------------------------------------------------------------------------------------------